keptn-contrib/dynatrace-service/documentation/auto-tenant-configuration.md

 This section describes the configuration entities created by the dynatrace-service on the Dynatrace tenant when it receives a `sh.keptn.event.monitoring.configure` event.
 This makes it easy to configure your Dynatrace tenant to fully interact with the Keptn installation using the `keptn configure monitoring` CLI command.

-To enable or disable the creation of any of the following entity types, please see [Configuring automatic generation of Dynatrace entities](additional-installation-options.md#configuring-automatic-dynatrace-tenant-configuration).
+To enable or disable the creation of the following entity types, please see [Configuring automatic generation of Dynatrace entities](additional-installation-options.md#configuring-automatic-dynatrace-tenant-configuration).
 Once processing of the configure monitoring event is complete, the dynatrace-service sends a `sh.keptn.event.configure-monitoring.finished` event with a summary of the operations performed.

 ## Tagging rules